Rina Mor: Biography

 Rina Goder (née Messinger) was born in Kiryat Tiv'on, near Haifa.
 Her father was a mechanic and pilot in the Israeli Air Force and her mother was a kindergarten teacher.
 Rina Mor-Goder became a lawyer and mother of two daughters.

 Beauty queen

-She was the first Miss Israel ever to win the Miss Universe crown.
+She was the first and only Miss Israel ever to win the Miss Universe crown.

 In 1989 and 2004, she was a judge in the Miss Israel competition.

 In 1981, she wrote a book on her experience as Miss Universe.

 After her reign as Miss Universe, Messinger worked in public relations for the Jewish Agency and Israel Bonds in New York.
-After four years she returned to Israel and continued working in public relations for a private company.
-There she met her husband, with whom she has two daughters.
+After four years, she returned to Israel and continued working in public relations for a private company.
+There, she met her husband, with whom she has two daughters.

 On December 12, 2021, Rina was part of Miss Universe 2021 Selection Committee Members during the Preliminary Competition.